Call4Cloud | MMP-C | Autopilot | Device Preparation

 Conclusion:

-You will need to start using the Onedrive client, it’s up to you to make sure the adoption succeeds.
+You will need to start using the Onedrive client, it’s up to you to ensure the adoption succeeds.
 I heard some questions if it was possible to mount a drive letter to SharePoint online with the CSP/ Drivemapping.admx.
 It’s indeed possible, but can anyone explain to me why they need it?
 It was fun to dig into it…but GO USE ONEDRIVE 🙂

 Leave a Reply